TriMill/sca/README.md

 Visit https://trimill.github.io/sca/ to use or visit https://trimill.github.io/sca/help.html for help.

 ## Planned future additions
-* Accept → as a replacement for the first /
-* Word boundaries in categories
 * Additional slash after context for rule exceptions
 * Better debugging tools
 * Allow rules with context but no target